kyrab/website/_posts/2021-07-29-weekend-palma-mallorca.md

 ### Day 2 (Sunday)

 10am-2pm: catamaran tour.
 - A lovely way to see the island and get away from the crowds, as this itinerary is definitely on the touristy side.
 On the tour I booked, we got free drinks, snacks, and snorkel gear.
-It was not advertised as a small tour but we had lots of space to ourselves.
+While it was not a small tour, we had lots of space to ourselves.
 When I cannot book directly with a tour company itself, my favorite place to go is [Viator](https://www.viator.com/).

 2-4pm: lunch.